-A quantitative review of the CMWD model (is underway to provide included as Appendix M to this GSP) is an independent evaluation of the uncertainty associated with modeling estimates of the sustainable yield for the ELPMA.
-Initial results are provided in this draft GSP; final results will be available before the final GSP is released.
+A quantitative review of the CMWD model (included as Appendix M to this GSP) is an independent evaluation of the uncertainty associated with modeling estimates of the sustainable yield for the ELPMA.
 The review complements a local sensitivity analysis performed by CMWD that evaluated how the model parameterization affected predictions of historical groundwater elevations.
-The peer review presented in Appendix M employed a global sensitivity analysis that keys off the local sensitivity analysis and allows for a quantitative assessment of uncertainty in predictions of key mechanisms, such as annual change in storage, recharge into the FCA, and infiltration from Arroyo Las Posas, recharge to the FCA, that are linked to sustainable yield estimates.
+The peer review presented in Appendix M employed a global sensitivity analysis that keys off the local sensitivity analysis and allows for a quantitative assessment of uncertainty in predictions of key mechanisms, such as annual change in storage, recharge into the FCA, and infiltration from Arroyo Las Posas, that are linked to sustainable yield estimates.